MoneyFi-fund/moneyFi-SDK/README.md

 1. Call `reqWithdraw(address, payload)` for off-chain processing
 2. Use `getWithdrawStatus(address)` to monitor withdrawal progress
 3. Call `getWithdrawTxPayload(params)` for on-chain withdrawal
+4. Pass returned payload to the connected wallet for user signing
+5. Submit the signed transaction to the blockchain
+6. Monitor transaction status

+### Claim referral reward Flow
+1. Call `getWithdrawReferralRewardTxPayload(params)` for on-chain withdrawal
+2. Pass returned payload to the connected wallet for user signing
+3. Submit the signed transaction to the blockchain
+4. Monitor transaction status

 ### User Information
 1. Call `getUserStatistic(params)` to retrieve a user’s investment analytics.
-2. Use `getUserInfor(address)` to retrieve a user’s general information.
+2. Use `getUserInformation(address)` to retrieve a user’s general information.

+### Supported chains and tokens
+1. Call `getSupportedChains()` to retrieve list of supported chain.
+2. Use `getSupportedTokens()` to retrieve list of supported token.

 ### Example: https://github.com/MoneyFi-fund/moneyfi-SDK-example